 3. Wikki Stix

-I have only been able to find these on Amazon, but they are great for the creative kid and much less messy than play dough.
-They can create 3D characters or shapes or letters!
+I have only been able to find these on Amazon, but they are great for the creative kid and much less messy than play dough and do not have sharp metal like pipe cleaners.

 6. Water Painting

 A little bit of water goes inside the pen and they can paint the scene to life!
 Whether waiting at the airport or while on the flight, these are no-mess ideal travel activities for toddlers.
 When the pages dry, the picture will disappear and it can be painted all over again!
 This is recommended for preschoolers aged 3 and up, but it makes a perfect addition to toddler airplane activities as well.